webplatform/docs/guides/html_text/index.md

 <syntaxhighlight lang="html5"><p>This is a very short paragraph.
 It only has two sentences.</p></syntaxhighlight>

-A paragraph can contain just one sentence, but taking the literary meaning, further, you can't really call two words a paragraph.
-There is however no more suitable semantic element for marking up just two words of prose, so stick to the humble <code>&lt;p&gt;</code> element even in these cases, unless it is in fact a list item, heading, link or similar, in which case there will be a more suitable element available.
+A paragraph can contain just one sentence, but taking the literary meaning, further, you cannot really call two words a paragraph.
+There is however no more suitable semantic element for marking up just two words of prose, so stick to the humble <code>&lt;p&gt;</code> element even in these cases.
+If it is in fact a list item, heading, link, or similar there will be a more suitable element available.

 === Quoting other sources ===